-Sending a text message internationally works the same way as dialing a voice call.
-This website provides all the necessary information.
-Try a phone code search here.
-Alternatively, you can use the plus sign instead of your country's exit/IDD code.
+Sending a text message internationally works the same as dialing a voice call: exit code - country code - national subscriber number.
+With most cell phones you can replace the exit code with the plus sign.
 For example, in order to text from Europe to the US you can either use 00 1 or +1 followed by the 10 digit US cell number.
-In fact, some of our website's users have reported that texting internationally only works when using the plus sign.

 Here's a list of country and exit codes.

 Although wireless networks around the world may use different technologies to connect their subscribers, text messaging should work fine even when texting between two different types of networks (for example CDMA in the USA and GSM in Europe).
 So, if you encounter issues texting foreign cell phone numbers, in most cases there is a problem either with your wireless plan or with your phone.
 I have put together a list of possible reasons/fixes: